Who has access?

 - How do I come up with new rules?

-- What access do team members with “user” permissions have?
+- What access do team members with the user role have?

 - To create rules, go to the Terms page of the Admin panel.
-You can add new rules one by one (+ New Rule button) or upload several rules at once from a CSV file (Import Rules button):
+You can add new rules one by one by clicking the New Rule button in the top-right corner of the page or upload several rules at once by clicking the Bulk Import button:

 - Original text - an incorrectly spelled word or phrase that you’d like to change (Tip: you can press Tab to enter several instances).

 - Change to - a substitute for the original text.
-Check No text change if there is no substitute for the original text.
+Leave this field empty if there is no substitute for the original text.